SarinhaCortez/philosophy_book_reccomender/docs/README.md

 ## Idea

+Being passionate for literature, I wanted to explore how I can make my bookworm personality come alive in my very scientific field of studies through this project.
-The product idea is a reading companion for philosophy-oriented users.
+The idea is a reading reccomender users who want to start on philosophy but don't know where to start (me :)).
 A user writes a prompt such as:

 > "I liked Nietzsche but now want something more practical and less dark about meaning."

-The system must:
+And then the system:

-1. understand what the user is looking for,
+1. understands what the user is looking for,
-2. search a local catalogue of philosophy books,
+2. searches a local catalogue of philosophy books,
-3. retrieve semantically related titles,
+3. retrieves semantically related titles,
-4. present them in a graph-oriented interface that invites exploration.
+4. presents them in a graph-oriented interface that invites exploration.

 This repo is about building a rcommendation pipeline under realistic constraints: